Handbook

 CAFETERIA PROCEDURES

-Our school participates in the National School Lunch and Breakfast Program, allowing us to provide a healthy breakfast and lunch each school day.
-The cafeteria serves a well-balanced meal every day.
+Our school participates in the National School Lunch and Breakfast Program allowing us to provide a healthy breakfast and lunch each school day.
+The cafeteria serves well-balanced meals every day.
 Each student is assigned an individual code to track participation and account information.
-Menus for breakfast and lunch are posted on the school website and the MealViewer mobile app.
+Menus for Breakfast and Lunch are posted on the school website and the MealViewer mobile app.

-You may send cash or checks for the cafeteria to the school.
-Please be sure to include your child’s full name in the memo line of your checks.
-Checks should be made out to the school cafeteria.
-Lunch monies must be paid separately from any other monies.
+How to pay and can I pay ahead?
+You may send cash or checks to your school.
+Please be sure to label your check with your child’s full name.
+Checks should be made out to your school cafeteria.
+Cafeteria monies must be paid separately from any other monies.
 For your convenience, you may use a credit or debit card online through your Skyward Family Access account using RevTrak.
-The District Child Nutrition office, 615-472-3728, also can enter the monies into RevTrak from a credit or debit card for you.
+The District Food and Culinary Services office, 615-472-3728, can also enter the monies into RevTrak from a credit or debit card for you.

-What happens if my child forgets hi/hers lunch or lunch money?
+What happens if my child forgets his/her lunch or lunch money?
 What happens if my child’s account develops a negative balance?
-All children in FSSD who want breakfast and/or lunch will receive a meal.
+All children in FSSD who want breakfast and lunch will be fed.
 They will be offered the same lunch as every other child.
-However, if your child has a negative balance, then he or she will not be able to purchase a la carte items.
+If your child has a negative balance, he or she will not be able to purchase a la carte items.
 Please see the FSSD Negative Balance Policy in this handbook for more details.

 My child prefers to bring his or her lunch.
 Is there anything I cannot send?
 We do not allow glass containers, energy drinks, coffee drinks, or carbonated beverages.

 My child has a food allergy.
 How is this handled?
-The Child Nutrition staff works closely with the school nurse to make sure all allergies that are listed on the child’s Individualized Health Care Plan are noted on his/her cafeteria account.
+The Food and Culinary staff works closely with your school nurse to make sure all allergies that are listed on their Individualized Health Care Plan are noted on their cafeteria account.

 Please limit cell phone use when visiting in the cafeteria.